Farouk-ayo/Farouk-ayo/README.md

 - 📫 How to reach me **mustaphafarouk41@gmail.com**

-- ⚡ Fun fact: I take my work seriously, but that doesn't mean I can't have a bit of fun along the way.
+- ⚡ Fun fact: I take my work seriously, but that doesn't mean I can't enjoy a bit of fun along the way.

 ## Languages and Tools